 - Early Game Hell: A staple of Role Playing Games like this, but especially true here.
 Just outside the game's starting point, Micon Village, one Gnome can wipe you out with one Zan spell.

 - The plot's connections to the first two Digital Devil Story novels and the lack of any post-apocalyptic elements, multiple endings, or anything having to do with Order versus Chaos alone gives Megami Tensei this.
 Gameplay-wise, there are ties to the 16-bit Shin Megami Tensei games, like the presence of the COMP and having a male protagonist armed with a COMP and a magic-using female protagonist, but the spell names are completely different, lacking the distinctive MegaTen names, and there's far less emphasis on buffing/debuffing magic.
 The Old Testament remake changes this somewhat, by renaming the spells and introducing Shin Megami Tensei's auto-mapping system.

-- There is no Dark element spell and the Light element spell deals damage, rather than being an instant kill spell.
+- There is no Dark element spell, instead there are enemy-exclusive "Curse" spells that do weak damage and the Light element spell deals damage, rather than being an instant kill spell while a few later games have Light element spells that deal damage, they still had a chance to instantly kill depending on certain conditions.

 - Fetch Quest: Lucifer and each of the Tyrants except the first, Minotaur, require one of these to make them beatable, which serves to make the game about twice as long.
 For example, without the White Dragon Gem, Lucifer can completely heal his HP whenever he wants.